ShailendraJungRana/Paralllax/README.md

 npm start
 ```

-The app will be accessible at http://localhost:3000.
+The app will be accessible at http://localhost:3000.# Paralllax